Test start time+–

 - No electronic equipment or any type of wristwatch is allowed in the exam room.

 - A see-through bottle of clear liquid is allowed.

 - Do not wear clothes with English writing on them.

-- Bring your own pen and pencil, eraser, pencil sharpener.
+- Bring your own pen and pencil, eraser, and pencil sharpener.

 - A pencil for writing notes and all electronic equipment, such as headphones, will be provided.